pkepley/pkepley.github.io/_posts/2020-10-16-McFarPoints.md

 but it used to sit all the way up in
 [South Dakota](http://www.datapointed.net/2009/09/distance-to-nearest-mcdonalds/).
-This dramatic shift evidently stems from the closure of a single McDonald's store, so it's no surprise that I wasn't able to match the true McFarthest point with my very incomplete data.
-The computation of the McFarthest point is pretty sensitive to the data you use to compute it!
+This dramatic shift evidently stems from the closure of a single McDonald's store, so it's a bit surprising that I was able to more or less match the true McFarthest point with my very incomplete data.
+The computation of the McFarthest point is fairly sensitive to the data that you use to compute it!

-To illustrate this sensitivity, I recomputed the nationwide McFarthest point with incomplete datasets of progressively increasing size, ranging from 3 to 3403 McDonald's locations.
+To illustrate this sensitivity, I recomputed the nationwide McFarthest point with incomplete datasets of progressively increasing size, ranging from 3 to 3396 McDonald's locations.
 The results are plotted in the following animation.

 ![stability]({{ asset_path }}/mcfarthest_stability.gif)